judithpillado/java-beginner-tutorial/README.md

 }
 ```

 Now we support all operations and we also have some basic error handling if the user inputs a wrong operation.
-The `return;` tells the program to quit this method.
+The `return;` tells the program to quit this method immediately.
 Besides an `if` statment you can also use a `switch` statement when you have to execute one of multiple branches in your code.
 The same code as above using a `switch` statement would look similar to this:

 ```java
 public class Calculator {